Conjugacy of unimodular pisot substitutions subshifts to domain exchanges: Matrix eigenvalues and return substitutions

 \section{Matrix eigenvalues and return substitutions}

-In this section, we recall the notion of return substitution introduced in \cite{Durand:1998a} and that any primitive substitutive subshift is conjugate to an explicit primitive and proper substitutive subshift without changing too much the eigenvalues of the associated substitution matrix \cite{Durand:1998b}.
+In this section we recall the notion of return substitution introduced in \cite{Durand:1998a} and that any substitution subshift is conjugate to an explicit primitive and proper substitution subshift without changing too much the eigenvalues of the associated substitution matrix \cite{Durand:1998b}.

-Let $A$ be an alphabet and $x \in A^\ZZ$ and let $u$ be a word of $x$.
-We call {\em return word} to $u$ of $x$ every factor $x_{[i,j-1]}$ where $i$ and $j$ are two successive occurrences of $u$ in $x$.
+Let $A$ be an alphabet, $x$ be an element of $A^\ZZ$ and $u$ be a word of $x$.
+We call {\em return word} to $u$ of $x$ every factor $x_{[i,j-1]}$, where $i$ and $j$ are two successive occurrences of $u$ in $x$.
 We denote by $\R_{x,u}$ the set of return words to $u$ of $x$.
 Notice that for a return word $v$, $vu$ belongs to $\L(x)$ and $u$ is a prefix of the word $vu$.
 Suppose $x$ is uniformly recurrent.
 It is easy to check that for any word $u$ of $x$, the set $\R_{x,u}$ is finite.
-Moreover, for any sequence $y \in \Omega (x)$, we have $\R_{y,u} =\R_{x,u}$ .
+Moreover, for any sequence $y \in \Omega (x)$, we have $\R_{y,u} =\R_{x,u}$.
 The sequence $x$ can be written naturally as a concatenation

 of return words to $u$, and this decomposition is unique.
-By enumerating the elements of $\R_{x, u}$ in the order of their first appearence in $(m_{i})_{i\ge 0}$, we get a bijective map
+By enumerating the elements of $\R_{x, u}$ in the order of their first appearence in $(w_{i})_{i\ge 0}$, we get a bijective map